pywbem/pywbemtools/docs/introduction.rst

 Installation with pip
 """""""""""""""""""""

-The following command installs the latest released version of the pywbemtools package from `PyPI`_ into the currently active Python environment:
+The following command downloads and installs the latest released version of the pywbemtools package from `PyPI`_ into the currently active Python environment:

 .. code-block:: text

     $ pip install pywbemtools

-This will download and install the latest released version of pywbemtools and its dependent packages into your current Python environment.

 As an alternative, if you want to install the latest development level of the pywbemtools package for some reason, install directly from the ``master``